Peebles Railway: Lease to the North British Railway

 From about 1858 the Peebles Railway considered sale of its line to the NBR "before major expenditure on the line would be required".
 The NBR itself was planning to absorb several local railways and negotiations were fruitful.
 On 14 April 1860 a shareholders' meeting heard the proposed sale, but rejected it.
-The Company Chairman resigned immediately.
+The company chairman resigned immediately.
 A further proposal, to lease the line to the NBR, was tabled the following year, on 1 February 1861, and shareholders voted for it.
 The terms were generous: the line was profitable but considerable upgrade work was necessary.
 The NBR agreed to pay for PR shareholders to receive between 5% and 6% dividends, as well as considerable other expenses including purchase of the Peebles Railway's rolling stock for £20,000.
-The Peebles Railway (Lease) Act authorised the move on 11 July 1861.
+The North British Peebles Railway (Lease) Act 1861 (24 & 25 Vict. c. cxiv) authorised the move on 11 July 1861.